WICG/shared-storage/README.md

             *   The approximate size of the contents of this interest group, in bytes.
     *   The [AuctionAdInterestGroup](https://wicg.github.io/turtledove/#dictdef-auctionadinterestgroup)'s [lifetimeMs](https://wicg.github.io/turtledove/#dom-auctionadinterestgroup-lifetimems) field will remain unset.
 It's no longer applicable at query time and is replaced with attributes `timeSinceGroupJoinedMs` and `lifetimeRemainingMs`.
     *   This API provides the Protected Audience buyer with a better picture of what's happening with their users, allowing for Private Aggregation reports.
+*   `navigator.locks.request(resource, callback)` and `navigator.locks.request(resource, options, callback)`
+    *   Acquires a lock on `resource` and invokes `callback` with the lock held.
+See the [request](https://w3c.github.io/web-locks/#dom-lockmanager-request) method in Web Locks API for details.
+    *   Lock Scope: shared storage locks are partitioned by the shared storage data origin, and are independent of any locks obtained via `navigator.locks.request` in a Window or Worker context.
 *   Functions exposed by APIs built on top of Shared Storage such as the [Private Aggregation API](https://github.com/alexmturner/private-aggregation-api), e.g. `privateAggregation.contributeToHistogram()`.
     *   These functions construct and then send an aggregatable report for the private, secure [aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md).
     *   The report contents (e.g. key, value) are encrypted and sent after a delay.
 The report can only be read by the service and processed into aggregate statistics.
     *   After a Shared Storage operation has been running for 5 seconds, Private Aggregation contributions are timed out.
 Any future contributions are ignored and contributions already made are sent in a report as if the Shared Storage operation had completed.

 ### From response headers